The Parabolic Mandelbrot Set: Basic notations and description of parameter spaces.

-For $B\in\Hpb$ the basin $\Lambda_B$ contains a unique maximal forward invariant sub-domain $\Omega^B$, which contains the critical value $B+2$, which is mapped univalently onto some right half plane $H$ by a Fatou-coordinate and whose boundary contains the critical point $1$.
-We denote by $v_B$ the other critical value $B-2 = g_B(-1)$.
+\REFDEF{Omega-B} There is a unique maximal forward invariant domain $\Omega^B\subset \Lambda_B$, whose boundary contains at least one critical point and which is mapped univalentely onto a right half plane by $\phi_B$.
+Adjusting $\phi_B$ we can assume the half plane is $\Hplus$ $\phi_B$ sends a critical point to $0$.
+This critical point is denoted the \emph{fastest critical point}. \ENDDEF